Chancellor Christ with 2018-2019 award recipients

 This award honors research by faculty that addresses critical needs and issues affecting local, state, national, or global communities.

-This award honors leadership by faculty in developing or teaching community-based courses, or in engaging students in community-based research.
+This award honors leadership by faculty in developing or teaching community-engaged courses or in engaging students in community-based research.

 This award honors campus-community partnerships and University-sponsored programs that improve the quality of life in our community.